menchelab/UI_Module/README.md

 `8473,0.4993,0.4544,0.640,188,20,26,100,3dportrait`

-where
+where each line is a node with the following data

 |8473|0.4993|0.4544|0.640|188|20|26|100|3dportrait|
 |---|---|---|---|---|---|---|---|---|
 |ID|X-Pos|Y-Pos|Z-Pos|R|G|B|A|Name|

-Positions need to be normalised between 0 - 1
+**Note:** For now, you have to provide XYZ coordinates for the layout.
+The positions need to be normalised between 0 - 1

 Colors RGBA range from 0 - 255 but A value's should be 100 as bigger values makes nodes glow